eliyaballout/Activation/README.md

 ### **2. KMS (Key Management Service)**
 KMS is a well-known method for activating Windows and Office products.
 This method works by connecting your system to a KMS server, which provides activation for 180 days.
 The activation can be renewed automatically, ensuring that your product remains active.

-**How It Works:** The script applies a generic KMS key to your system and points it to an external KMS server for activation.
+**How It Works:** The script applies a generic KMS key to your system and points it to an external KMS server for activation. <br>
 **Supported Products:** Windows 10, Windows 11, Office 365 ProPlus, Office 2019, and Office 2021.

 **Note:** KMS activation is temporary and must be renewed every 180 days.